vic-torr/machines-monitor/README.md

 A password validator was implemented finding all the characters which matches the pattern corresponding to input requirements.
 After filter characters, join all of them, and check if it matches with the specified length.
-The source code and unitests are at pass validator directory.
+The source code and unit tests are at pass validator directory.

 Source:
 ```